2mol/site/content/posts/replit-haskell.md

 ## What now?

-Build stuff, now that you have no more excuses.
-Work through the exercises from [Haskell Programming from first principles](http://haskellbook.com/) (paid, but very worth it), or [Learn You a Haskell](http://learnyouahaskell.com/) (free and utterly charming).
+Now that you have no more excuses, I guess you just have to go and build stuff.
+If you're a newbie, then work through the exercises from [Haskell Programming from first principles](http://haskellbook.com/) (paid, but very worth it), or [Learn You a Haskell](http://learnyouahaskell.com/) (free and utterly charming).

 Use [`haskeline`](https://hackage.haskell.org/package/haskeline) and go write a clone of [Zork](https://en.wikipedia.org/wiki/Zork).
 Do whatever!
 Share what you make on [r/haskell](https://old.reddit.com/r/haskell/), and come ask questions in the #haskell channel on the [functional programming discord](https://discord.me/fp).